What is Hacking?

 Computers have become mandatory to run a successful businesses.
 It is not enough to have isolated computers systems; they need to be networked to facilitate communication with external businesses.
-This exposes them to the outside world and cybercrime.
-Cybercrime is using computers to commit fraudulent acts such as fraud, privacy invasion, stealing corporate/personal data etc. Cybercrimes cost many organizations millions of dollars every year.
+This exposes them to the outside world and hacking.
+Hacking means using computers to commit fraudulent acts such as fraud, privacy invasion, stealing corporate/personal data, etc. Cyber crimes cost many organizations millions of dollars every year.
 Businesses need to protect themselves against such attacks.

 Before we go any further, let’s look at some of the most commonly used terminologies in the world of hacking.